dmalau/stupidmap/README.md

 All files modified are in it's respective folder.
 You can replace your original files with this mod so you can generate sitemap.xml while publishing HTML files.

-Thank you and enjoy.. :P
+Thank you, keep building and enjoy.. 💪😃